clanfear/CSSS508/Lectures/Week6/CSSS508_week6_loops.md

-You will learn more Gallant solutions today (and better ones next week):
+You will learn general Gallant solutions today (and better but more specific ones next week):

 ```r
 swiss_means <- setNames(numeric(ncol(swiss)), colnames(swiss))